The nasal cavity and paranasal sinuses have pseudostratified kinociliated columnar epithelium with goblet cells.

 - Near the choanae is the epithelium pseudostratified kinociliated columnar epithelium with goblet cells

-The epiglottis and true vocal cord have non-keratinizing stratified squamous epithelium.
+The epiglottis and true vocal fold have non-keratinizing stratified squamous epithelium.

-The false vocal cord, ventricle and subglottis has pseudostratified kinociliated columnar epithelium.
+The false vocal fold, ventricle and subglottis has pseudostratified kinociliated columnar epithelium.

 The upper respiratory tract involves the nasal cavity, pharynx and larynx.
 The most common causative pathogens for upper respiratory tract infections are: